Higher Certificate in Accounting CW936

 - In general, the various accountancy bodies will exempt holders of Higher Certificates in Accounting from the first year of their professional qualifications.
 Exemptions depend upon the policy of the various institutes and the relevant marks obtained by students in various exams.

 Graduates can progress to Year 2 of the Bachelor of Arts (Honours) in Accounting (CW948).
 Graduates can also choose to take further studies in business and progress to Year 3 of the Bachelor of Business (Honours) (CW908) and choose a specialist area from one of the following options:

 - Human Resource Management (HRM)

 - Supply Chain Management (SCM)

 What will I be able to do when I finish the course?

-At certificate level, graduates may expect to work in accounting positions in a variety of sectors including financial services and the public sector.
+At certificate level, graduates may expect to work in accounting positions in a variety of sectors including manufacturing, financial services and the public sector.